CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: Introduction

-Evaluating LLMs' adherence to constraints is challenging and typically involves manual, automated, and programmatic assessments using various metrics.
+\textbf{Q2: How to evaluate accurately and meticulously?} Evaluating LLMs' adherence to constraints is challenging and typically involves manual, automated, and programmatic assessments using various metrics.
 Representative work computes outcomes for verifiable instructions using code ~\cite{zhou2023instruction,he2024can}. ~\citet{jiang2023followbench} uses scripts and constraint-evolution paths to handle diverse challenging instructions, introducing three metrics tailored to the data's characteristics.
 The DRFR method decomposes complex constraints into binary judgments, with GPT evaluating each criterion~\cite{qin2024infobench}.
 Indeed, previous work has ensured the feasibility and objectivity of evaluations through various methods, but they have overlooked assessments from the user's multiple perspectives.
 We deconstruct complex instructions from the user's perspective into multiple sub-needs, categorizing them by priority and constraint type, with LLMs evaluating each checkpoint.
 Furthermore, a multi-dimensional evaluation criteria is proposed using three metrics from the perspectives of constraints, instructions, and requirements priority.

-We introduce CFBench, a comprehensive benchmark designed to thoroughly evaluate the constraint comprehension and following capabilities of LLMs.
-CFBench aggregates constraints from real-world scenarios and pioneers a hierarchical system for constraint types, encompassing 10 primary categories and over 25 secondary subcategories organized through taxonomic and statistical methodologies.
+We introduce CFBench, a comprehensive Chinese benchmark designed to thoroughly evaluate the constraint comprehension and following capabilities of LLMs.
+CFBench comprises 10 primary categories and over 25 secondary subcategories organized through taxonomic and statistical methodologies.
 CFBench features 1,000 meticulously curated samples spanning more than 200 real-life scenarios across 20 domains and over 50 NLP tasks, enhancing the breadth and generality of the evaluation data.
 Additionally, we have seamlessly integrated original instructions and constraint types within each sample, paying particular attention to nuanced combinations, ensuring each constraint is credibly and coherently embedded.
-Our advanced evaluation methodology incorporates multi-dimensional assessment criteria, which prioritizing requirements to align LLM outputs with user needs, enhance interpretability, and facilitate iterative development.
 Finally, extensive experiments and exploratory discussions provide strong support for evaluation and optimization.

 Overall, our contributions are mainly four-fold: